Cause and Effect Essay – Comprehensive Guide

 3. Your thesis must address the issues you will develop, the standpoint you will take, and the structure you will follow.

 4. Make use of transitions.
 They will improve your essay’s readability.
-For cause, examples are: first, second, additionally, because, due to, since, for, etc. For effect, examples are: as a result, thus, consequently, therefore, result in, lead to, etc.
+For cause, useful words include: first, second, additionally, because, due to, since, for, etc. For effect: as a result, thus, consequently, therefore, result in, lead to, etc.

 5. Focus more on direct causes, as they usually provide a better connection with effects.
-Don’t dedicate too much space for remote causes.
+Don’t dedicate too much space to remote causes.

 6. Don’t forget to qualify your statements and provide credible evidence when taking a stance.
 Stay away from qualifiers like obviously.
 Replace them with evidence suggests, it appears, it is likely that, etc.